LoopKit/loopdocs/docs/loop-3/omnipod.md

 !!! question "Time Drift"
     The Pod will expire when it thinks it has been 80 hours.
-The Pod clock may drift a few seconds with respect to phone time during the Pod life.
+The Pod clock may drift with respect to phone time during the Pod life.
+This can be several minutes.
 The Expiration time gets updated when the Pod reports how long it thinks it has been since it was activated.

 #### Pod Details